Alphonslal/Alphonslal/README.md

-Aspiring post-graduate student of Econometrics and Financial Econometrics focusing on Economtrics, financial technology and data analytics.
+Aspiring post-graduate student of Econometrics and Financial Econometrics focusing on Econometrics, financial technology and data analytics.

 <!--
 **Alphonslal/Alphonslal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.